Nicholas Pettas: Return from injury and later career (2005–2008)

 In late 2006, Pettas knocked out two opponents and earned a return to K-1.
 Badr Hari greeted him in his second debut at the annual New Year's Eve martial arts event, K-1 PREMIUM 2006 Dynamite!!, on December 31, 2006.
 Hari won the fight as Pettas was unable to continue after obtaining a broken arm in the second round.

 He then rematched Peter Aerts in a superfight at the K-1 World Grand Prix 2007 in Hong Kong on August 5, 2007.
-Aerts got the better once again, knocking Pettas out with a spectacular high kick in round two.
+Although this time a seriously motivated Pettas brought the A-gam to Aerts.
+He got the better once again, knocking Pettas out with a spectacular high kick in round two.